Loading

 How It Works

-• โ†’Single file โ€” compiles to a temp binary, runs, cleans up.
+• โ†’Single file โ€” compiles .c with gcc, .cpp with g++.
 Creates starter code if file is missing or empty.

 • โ†’File I/O โ€” CLI flags -i / -o override config.yml values.